csc-training/geocomputing_course/materials/supercomputer_setup.md

 * `scratch` space can be extended, but it would use billing units then.

 #### Temporary fast disks
+- Some nodes might have also **local disk space** for temporary use.
 - [CSC Docs: Login node local tmp](https://docs.csc.fi/computing/disk/#login-nodes)  `$TMPDIR` for compiling, cleaned frequently.

 - [CSC Docs: NVMe](https://docs.csc.fi/computing/running/creating-job-scripts-puhti/#local-storage) - `$LOCAL_SCRATCH` in batch jobs,